 This time I wanna show you how I took this photograph and how created it.
-One step at the time.
+One step at a time.
 Specific to this one photography.

 For this photograph, I took with my camera, Sony A58 with Tamron AF 18-200mm F/3.5-6.3 XR Di II LD Aspherical [IF] MACRO.
 Sirui T-2204X tripod and remote shutter.
 All in my Kata DL-B-210 BUMBLE BEE backpack.

-My photograph was taken in capital city of Jakarta.
+My photograph was taken in the capital city of Jakarta.
 Right in the middle of the city in heart and symbol of this national, national monument or simply refer as “Monas.”
-In the middle of day.
-Actually I want to go there in morning but I can’t.
-The good thing is I was planning to shot black and white long exposure photography.
+In the middle of the day.
+Actually, I want to go there in the morning but I can’t.
+The good thing is I was planning to shoot black and white long exposure photography.
 So it wasn’t much of a problem.

 That’s the plan.
 Okay…confession?

 I don’t really have much of a plan back then.
-I just packed all my camera gear into my bag, got in a bus, and then went to a mall and bought a earphone.
+I just packed all my camera gear into my bag, got on a bus, and then went to a mall and bought an earphone.
 After that, I went to Monas.
 I even got lost for a bit.
 But still…I was there with my camera.

 This is how I shot it.

 First I scouted the area.
-The problem is the place is huge and I have to walked about 2 km, I think, in the middle of the day.
-The good thing was it’s cloudy and the place always windy.
-So it kinda help a little.
+The problem is the place is huge and I have to walk about 2 km, I think, in the middle of the day.
+The good thing was it’s cloudy and the place was always windy.
+So it kinda helps a little.

-First I did some trial.
-Took some shot, adjusted my focus, set up the camera setting, and then I shot the panorama.
+First I did some trials.
+Took some shots, adjusted my focus, set up the camera setting, and then shot the panorama.

-My idea was a cityscape photography with Monas as the main subject and some building aligning on the horizon as the background.
+My idea was cityscape photography with Monas as the main subject and some buildings aligning on the horizon as the background.

-The planed was to used my NiSi Nano IR ND32000 filter and create long exposure effect (the huge one).
+The planed was to use my NiSi Nano IR ND32000 filter and create a long exposure effect (the huge one).
 But I decided not to do it for some reason.
-First is for technical reason.
-I wanted to shot a panorama.
-In my experience long exposure and panorama doesn’t work well.
-The problem is that when you put it to software and stitch all the photos into panorama, sometime it doesn’t work, a simple error.
+The first is for technical reasons.
+I wanted to shoot a panorama.
+In my experience, long exposure and panorama don’t work well.
+The problem is that when you put it to software and stitch all the photos into a panorama, sometimes it doesn’t work, a simple error.
 Of course not all the time.
-Even if you manage to stitch it together, the problem is in the detail, which will be mismatch.
-Second is for personal reason.
+Even if you manage to stitch it together, the problem is in the detail, which will be mismatched.
+The second is for a personal reason.
 At the time, I felt like the cloud look amazing.
-I felt it would be a shame if I just motion it out of that dramatic looking sky.
+I felt it would be a shame if I just move it out of that dramatic-looking sky.
 So in the end I didn’t use the ND filter.

 This is how I took the panorama photography:

 Attach my camera to the tripod.
-Put the camera in vertical and shot 180 degree all side from left to right with Monas in the middle.
-Each shot have the same 2/3 frame of the previous shot.
-These are all the photograph that I took:
+Put the camera in vertical and shoot 180 degrees on all sides from left to right with Monas in the middle.
+Each shot has the same 2/3 frame as the previous shot.
+These are all the photographs that I took:

-It not only hard in processing step, but also in post-processing step, especially for my laptop.
+It is not only hard in the processing step but also in the post-processing step, especially for my laptop.

-Before I transform it to black and white cityscape, first I must combine all of the photos into one panorama photo.
+Before I transform it into a black and white cityscape, first I must combine all of the photos into one panorama photo.
 First I stitch all the photos that I took into one panorama photo.
-Usually I use Photoshop for this.
+Usually, I use Photoshop for this.
 But not anymore, since Lightroom CC now can create panorama itself.

 Select all the photos and right click->photo merge->panorama